spotinst/terraform-spotinst-ocean-spark/README.md

 ### Examples
 It can be combined with other Terraform modules to support a number of installation methods for Ocean Spark:
-1. Create an Ocean Spark cluster from scratch in your cloud account
+1. Create an Ocean Spark cluster from scratch in your AWS account
+2. Create an Ocean Spark Cluster from scratch in your AWS account with AWS Private Link support.
-2. Create an Ocean Spark cluster within an existing VPC
+3. Create an Ocean Spark cluster from scratch in your GCP account
-3. Import an existing EKS cluster into Ocean Spark
+4. Import an existing EKS cluster into Ocean Spark
+5. Import an existing GKE cluster into Ocean Spark
-4. Import an existing Ocean cluster into Ocean Spark
+6. Import an existing Ocean cluster into Ocean Spark

-#### 1. Create an Ocean Spark cluster from scratch
+#### 1. Create an Ocean Spark cluster in AWS from scratch

 1. Use the [AWS `vpc` Terraform Module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest) to create a VPC network.
 2. use the [AWS `eks` Terraform Module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) to create an EKS cluster.